akkaneror/CSE457-Spec/Modeler Spec.1.md

 Modeler is a 3D modelling program that lets you design and edit 3D scenes, similar to tools such as Maya, 3DS Max, and Blender.
 In Modeler, you can set up and arrange 3D elements in a scene, as well as determine their appearance based on the scene's lighting conditions.
 In addition, in Project 4, you will extend this program to animate your scene, that is, specify how the scene's contents move and change over time.

 You'll be implementing many of the core elements of this program, spanning the areas of geometric modelling (specifying the basic 3D shapes of objects in the scene), geometry processing (editing or refining the 3D shapes of objects to achieve certain goals), hierarchical scene modelling (specifying the relative arrangement of objects in the scene), and shading (specifying the appearance of the objects).
-There are two total requirements:
+There are  total requirements:

 -   **Geometric Modelling**: Constructing Surfaces of Revolution
--   **Hierarchical Modeling**: Creating
+-   **Hierarchical Modeling**: Creating Hierarchical Modeling**: eatin

 ### Requirements